davidjenei/davidjenei.com/notes/requirement.md

 ok IEEE, thank you.

-> Code captures the development team's [collective understanding] on how
+> ... (software) is living manifestation of the development team’s
-> to build something
+> collective understanding - [How to build good software]

-Requirements capture the team's understanding of what the system should do.
+Requirements capture the team's understanding of what the system should do, code captures how it should be built.

 Why do we need requirements?
 ----------------------------